Hiswe/hiswe.github.io/source/_posts/05-html-basic-part-2.md

 ### A common mistake: not nesting properly

 {% caption Browser doesn't like HTML elements in a quantum state %}
-{% asset_img intertwined-apple.svg 270 180 an apple stuck in the border of a basket %}
+{% asset_img intertwined-apple.svg 270 180 "an apple stuck in the border of a basket 'an apple stuck in the border of a basket'" %}
 {% endcaption %}

 What is very important to understand, is that the browser need to know where to start and where to stop.